-Genworth Financial, Inc ("Genworth") (NYSE: GNW) is a Fortune 500 company focused on empowering families to navigate the aging journey with confidence, now and in the future.
-We provide guidance, products, and services that help people understand their caregiving options and fund their long-term care needs.
-Headquartered in Richmond, VA, Genworth traces its roots back to 1871 and became a public company in 2004.
-In September 2021, Genworth completed an initial public offering of Enact Holdings, Inc. ("Enact") (NASDAQ: ACT), a leading provider of private mortgage insurance to lenders.
-As of the publication of this report, Genworth's ownership interest in Enact's common shares is approximately 81.6%.
-Enact is included within Genworth's reporting boundary.
+Genworth Financial, Inc ("Genworth", the "Company", "we", "us", and "our") (NYSE: GNW) is a Fortune 500 company focused on empowering families to navigate the aging journey with confidence, now and in the future.
+Headquartered in Richmond, Virginia, Genworth and its CareScout businesses provide guidance, products, and services that help people understand their caregiving options and fund their long-term care needs.
+Genworth traces its roots back to 1871 and became a public company in 2004.
+In September 2021, Genworth completed a minority initial public offering of Enact Holdings, Inc. ("Enact") (NASDAQ: ACT), a leading provider of private mortgage insurance to lenders.
+As of the publication of this report, Genworth's ownership interest in Enact's common shares is approximately 81% and Enact is included within Genworth's reporting boundary.